AdobeDocs/commerce-merchant-services.en/help/payment-services/payouts.md

 The Payouts views show comprehensive payout information at-a-glance, allowing you full transparency into the payment amount, processed volume, and detailed reporting on the transaction level for financial reconciliation.

+You can [download payout transactions](#download-transactions) in a .csv file format for use in existing accounting or order management software.

 >[!NOTE]
 >
 >Payouts reports only show orders that are captured (payment action is set to [`Authorize and Capture`](https://experienceleague.adobe.com/docs/commerce-merchant-services/payment-services/get-started/production.html#set-payment-services-as-payment-method))---or [marked as `Invoiced`](https://docs.magento.com/user-guide/sales/invoice-create.html).